ihmcrobotics/ihmc-build/README.md

 # IHMC Build Plugin

-Composite build and IDE classpath seperation support for JVM Gradle projects.
+Composite build and IDE classpath separation support for JVM Gradle projects.
 Currently for use only by IHMC projects.

 ### Table of Contents
 1. [Quick project setup](#quick-project-setup)